 Mint Julep Recipe

-The Mint Julep is the classic bourbon cocktail of the Kentucky Derby.
-It is very easy to make and a sophisticated cocktail to add to your bar menu!
+This Mint Julep recipe is the quintessential bourbon cocktail for the Kentucky Derby.
+It’s straightforward to whip up and adds a dash of elegance to any bar menu!

 Want to save this recipe?